University of Southampton

 Academic Requirements

-• Applicants are expected to have attained, and been awarded, a 1st, 2:1 or 2:2 Undergraduate Psychology degree (with evidence of GBC).
+• You must have attained, and been awarded, a 1st, 2:1 or 2:2 Undergraduate Psychology degree (with evidence of GBC).

-• If an applicant’s Undergraduate degree is not in Psychology, then the applicant will need to undertake to completion a Conversion Course (with evidence of GBC).
+• If your Undergraduate degree is not in Psychology, you will need to undertake to completion a Conversion Course (with evidence of GBC).
 We similarly require a minimum of a 2:2 grade.

-• Applicants are expected to have at least one year's (full-time equivalent), experience of paid or voluntary work in clinical, community, or clinical/academic settings within the UK relevant to Clinical Psychology at the time of application.
+• At least one year's (full-time equivalent), experience of paid or voluntary work in clinical, community, or clinical/academic settings in the UK relevant to Clinical Psychology at the time of application.

 • We do not specify a particular way in which this experience may be gained.
-Rather, we would suggest that a key point for applicants to consider is whether their experience has been sufficient to develop both a good understanding of the role of the Clinical Psychologist within the NHS, and sufficient experience working with people.
+Rather, we suggest that a key point to consider is whether your experience has been sufficient to develop both a good understanding of the role of the Clinical Psychologist within the NHS, and sufficient experience working with people.

 • We value a diverse range of experiences and look for transferable skills that indicate someone is ready to begin training.

-• Applicants are required to include two satisfactory Statements of Suitability, as specified by the Clearing House
+• Applicants are required to include two satisfactory Suitability Statements.

-• If an applicant’s Academic Reference is from a long time ago, a more recent Statement of Suitability can be sought from an employer who knows the applicant’s abilities well and can comment on their suitability to engage in a higher level of academic study.
-Justification for this should be noted on the application form in the “other factors relevant” section.
+• If your Academic Reference is from a long time ago, you can seek a more recent Suitability Statement from an employer who knows your abilities well and can comment on your suitability to engage in a higher level of academic study.
+Please include justification for this in the Background Info section of your application.

 Documents required